-Action to be Taken by the COO:
+Action to be Taken by the University Secretary

-- (12) The Principal Organiser shall, on request, provide the COO with such information as he/she may require.
-The COO will request the completion of a Freedom of Expression booking form, a copy of which is attached to this Code as Appendix A where an activity falls within the remit of this Code.
-The COO will also seek advice from the Free Speech Group (membership details may be found at Appendix B) as to whether the activity can safely go ahead.
-The Group will be convened by the Director of Student Support and Wellbeing and will make recommendations to the COO.
-Any advice received will be used by the COC to make a final decision, which will be communicated to the Principal Organiser, wherever possible, no late than a week before the planned activity. - (13) On receiving such information as he/she requires, the COO shall have the following options: - (a) Indicate that he/she is content for the activity to go ahead without taking any action; or - (b) Lay down such special conditions as he/she considers necessary for the holding of the activity; or - (c) Indicate that he/she does not consider it possible, within the resources reasonably available to the University, for the proposed meeting to take place within the law and in accordance with this Code.
-Therefore the activity is proscribed from taking place. - (14) The COO's decision will be communicated to the Principal Organiser in writing no later than a week before the planned activity. - (15) Failure or refusal to observe the COO's ruling will result in disciplinary action as noted in paragraph 2 below.
+- 12. The Principal Organiser shall, on request, provide the University Secretary with such information as he/she may require.
+The University Secretary will request the completion of a Freedom of Expression booking form, a copy of which is attached to this Code as Appendix A where an activity falls within the remit of this Code.
+The University Secretary will also seek advice from the Free Speech Group (membership details may be found at Appendix B) as to whether the activity can safely go ahead.
+The Group will be convened by the Director of Student Support and Wellbeing/Head of the Student Conduct Office and will make recommendations to the University Secretary.
+Any advice received will be used by th University Secretary to make a final decision, which will be communicated to the Principal Organiser, wherever possible, no later than two days before the planned activity. - 13.
+On receiving such information as he/she requires, the University Secretary shall have the following options: - a) Indicate that he/she is content for the activity to go ahead without taking any action; or - b) Lay down such special conditions as he/she considers necessary for the holding of the activity; or - c) Indicate that he/she does not consider it possible, within the resources reasonably available to the University, for the proposed meeting to take place within the law and in accordance with this Code.
+Therefore the activity is proscribed from taking place. - 14.
+The University Secretary's decision will be communicated to the Principal Organiser in writing no later than two days before the planned activity. - 15.
+Failure or refusal to observe the University Secretary's ruling will result in disciplinary action as noted i paragraph 27 below.